Bounds on expected propagation time of probabilistic zero forcing: Introduction

 \section{Introduction}

-Zero forcing is a coloring process on a graph.
-The concept was introduced in order to attack the maximum nullity problem of combinatorial matrix theory in \cite{max-null2}, \cite{max-null}, \cite{max-null3}, and \cite{max-null4}, as well as independently to study quantum system control \cite{quantum}.
+Zero forcing is an iterative coloring process on a graph.
+The concept was introduced in order to attack the maximum nullity problem of combinatorial matrix theory \cite{max-null2, max-null, max-null3, max-null4}, as well as independently to study quantum system control \cite{quantum}.
+Let $G$ denote a graph with vertex set $V$ and edge set $E$.
+As is standard, define the \emph{order} of $G$ to be $\abs{V}$ and the \emph{radius} of $G$ to be the minimum graph eccentricity of a vertex $v\in V$.
+Denote the order of $G$ by $n$ and the radius of $G$ by $r$.
+In this paper, we will assume that $G$ is connected and that $n\ge 3$.
 Zero forcing is described by the following algorithm.
 Let each vertex of a graph $G$ be either blue or white.
-Denote by $Z$ the initial set of blue vertices of $G.$ The zero forcing color change rule changes the color of a vertex $v$ from white to blue if $v$ is the only white neighbor of a blue vertex $u.$ In this case, we say that $u$ forces $v$ and we write $u\rightarrow v.$ The initial blue set $Z$ is said to be \emph{zero forcing} if, after finitely many steps of the color change rule, all vertices of $G$ are forced to blue.
+Denote by $S$ the initial set of blue vertices of $G.$ The zero forcing color change rule changes the color of a vertex $v$ from white to blue if $v$ is the only white neighbor of a blue vertex $u.$ In this case, we say that $u$ forces $v$ and we write $u\rightarrow v.$ The initial blue set $S$ is said to be \emph{zero forcing} if, after finitely many steps of the color change rule, all vertices of $G$ are forced to blue.
 The \emph{zero forcing number} of $G,$ denoted as $Z(G),$ is defined as the minimum cardinality of a zero forcing set of $G.$

-Viewing zero forcing as a dynamical process on a graph, Fallat et al.\! \cite{prop} and Hogben et al.\! \cite{prop2} have studied the number of steps it takes for an initial vertex set to force all other vertices to blue.
+Viewing zero forcing as a dynamical process on a graph, Chilakamarri et al.\! \cite{Chilakamarri}, Fallat et al.\! \cite{prop}, and Hogben et al.\! \cite{prop2} have studied the number of steps it takes for an initial vertex set to force all other vertices to blue.
 This is called the \emph{propagation time} of a zero forcing set.
-In the context of quantum systems, the propagation time is also called the ``graph infection number.'' \cite{inf} Zero forcing was later found to have connections with power domination \cite{power-dom} and graph searching \cite{graph-search}.
+In the context of quantum systems, the propagation time is also called the \emph{graph infection number} \cite{inf}.
+Zero forcing was later found to have connections with power domination \cite{power-dom} and graph searching \cite{graph-search}.